Abby Newman: Casting

-In 2003, Darcy Rose Byrnes began portraying the character on both The Young and the Restless and The Bold and the Beautiful.
+In 2003, Darcy Rose Byrnes began portraying the character on The Young and the Restless and The Bold and the Beautiful.
 Byrnes' run came to an end in June 2008 when Noah Newman was aged to a teenager, and Abby's character was soon to follow.
 In December 2008, it was announced that Hayley Erin had been cast to portray a teenaged version of the character.
-In March 2010, it was announced that the character had been rapidly aged again to an adult, with Marcy Rylan scheduled to join the cast.
+In March 2010, it was announced that the character had rapidly aged again to an adult, with Marcy Rylan scheduled to join the cast.
 Erin made her final appearance on April 14, with Rylan's debut on May 18, 2010.
 Previously, Rylan was known for her three-year portrayal of Lizzie Spaulding on Guiding Light.

 In December 2011, Rylan took a maternity leave and was absent from the soap opera for several weeks.

 In September 2012, it was announced that Rylan had been let go from The Young and the Restless reportedly due to budgetary cuts, with her last airdate on October 23, 2012.
-Within two months of her departure, it was announced that Rylan would be returning due to viewer complaints; her recurring return began on February 11, 2013, however, Rylan was announced to exit again soon after when news broke of her casting in the contract role of Lulu Spencer on ABC's General Hospital, Rylan vacated the role on April 10, 2013.
+Within two months of her departure, it was announced that Rylan would be returning due to viewer complaints; her recurring return began on February 11, 2013.
+However, Rylan was announced to exit again soon after when news broke of her casting in the contract role of Lulu Spencer on ABC's General Hospital, Rylan vacated the role on April 10, 2013.
 Melissa Ordway was then announced to take over the role, with her debut on April 16, 2013.
+From late 2017 to February 2018, Ordway took maternity leave, with Abby returning during the episode that originally aired on March 8, 2018.
+In November 2024, Ordway announced she had been demoted to recurring status.